redpanda-data/connect/docs/processors/README.md

       arg: ""
       operator: equals_cs
       part: 0
+  max_loops: 0
   processors: []
 ```

 While is a processor that has a condition and a list of child processors.
 The
 child processors are executed continously on a message batch for as long as the
 child condition resolves to true.

-The field `at_least_once`, if true,
+The field `at_least_once`, if true, ensures that the child processors
-ensures that the child processors are always executed at least one time (like a
-do .. while loop.)
+are always executed at least one time (like a do .. while loop.)

+The field `max_loops`, if greater than zero, caps the number of loops
+for a message batch to this value.

 If following a loop execution the number of messages in a batch is reduced to
 zero the loop is exited regardless of the condition result.